palindromefinance/DocSDKPalindromeFinance/src/pages/docs/request-cancel-signed.md

 ---
 title: requestCancelSigned
-description: Gasless cancellation request — buyer or seller signs off-chain
+description: Cancellation request — buyer or seller signs off-chain
 ---

 ```ts
 async requestCancelSigned(walletClient: WalletClient, escrowId: bigint): Promise<string>
 ```

-**Gasless version** of `requestCancel()` — the user signs a message with a 60-minute deadline.
+`requestCancel()` — the user signs a message with a 60-minute deadline.
 Anyone (you, a relayer, or the dApp) can submit the signature on-chain.

 Perfect for **zero-gas UX** — user clicks “Cancel” and pays nothing.